Ivo-Balbaert/The_Way_to_Jai/book/28_Inline_Assembly.md

 # 28 Inline assembly
-This feature allows the inclusion of assembly code through the **#asm** directive.
+This feature allows the inclusion of assembly code in Jai code through the **#asm** directive.
 You would only do this for portions of the code where you need ultimate performance.
-That said, inline assembly is being used inside some of the more critical performance standard modules (see below).
-It's great advantage is also the integration with the Jai language, versus using an not-integrated external assembler.
+Its great advantage is also the integration with the Jai language, versus using a not-integrated external assembler.

 Assembly language is mainly used to generate custom CPU instructions, support SIMD (Single Instruction, Multiple Data see: [Wikipedia SIMD](https://en.wikipedia.org/wiki/Single_instruction,_multiple_datainstructions)) for parallelizing data transformations, or take explicit control over the code generation to get the most optimized code.
 At this stage only the x86-64 platform is supported.
+In the future, other instruction sets will be added.
 Inline assembly does not support jumping, branching, NOP (No Operation instruction), or calling functions; use Jai for that.

-The **#bytes** directive is used like this: put the bytes that follow #bytes into machine code.
+The **#bytes** directive is used to put the bytes that follow #the directive into machine code.

+Inline assembly is being used inside some of the more critical performance standard modules, for example:
-The inner workings of Apollo Time in _Basic_ use inline assembly.
-Other inline assembly examples can be found in: _modules/Atomics_, *modules/Bit_Operations*, *modules/Runtime_Support*.
+* the inner workings of Apollo Time in _Basic_ use inline assembly.
+* other inline assembly examples can be found in: _modules/Atomics_, *modules/Bit_Operations*, *modules/Runtime_Support*.
-Module *Machine_X64.jai* contains useful routines for 64-bit Intel x86 machines.
+* module *Machine_X64.jai* contains useful routines for 64-bit Intel x86 machines.

 ## 28.1 Examples of using AVX and AVX2 SIMD operations
 These are some basic SIMD Vector Code for a few 32-bit floats together at the same time. .x means to adding 4 floats at the same time, while .y indicates adding 8 floats together at the same time.